Frequently Asked Questions (FAQ)

 Q: What are the penalties for late reporting?

-A: Payroll (contribution) reporting is due no later than five business days after each pay date, also known as “reporting date” in eSERS.
+A: Payroll (contribution) reporting is due no later than five business days after each pay date in eSERS.

 Q: How can penalties be paid?